The Best Shoes For Running: What To Recommend To Your Patients

 Watch Dr. Steele explain shoe technology and how to choose the most appropriate style.

 Today, let's take a crash course in shoe construction.
-Then, explain how ChiroUp harnesses the collective knowledge of research, clinical experience, and emerging technology to efficiently transfer this information to patients, thereby improve clinical outcomes.
+Then, explain how ChiroUp harnesses the collective knowledge of research, clinical experience, and emerging technology to efficiently transfer this information to patients, thereby improving clinical outcomes.

 Motion-Control Shoes